influxdata/influxdb/docs/design.md

 _For front-end:_
 1. Is it desirable to use InfluxQL prepared statements or construct query from components (server-side or in-app)?
-1. Does separating euphemeral and persistent queries make sense?
+1. Does separating ephemeral and persistent queries make sense?
 (Perhaps it sucks to have to do a parameterized GET)
 1. SHOW/DROP statements on separate endpoints. (`/users`, `/roles`, `/measurements`, `/tags`, `/fields`)

 _For core:_